-- There is a lack of transportation options for getting to work, education, healthcare, and stores.
+- 8.1.
+There is a lack of transportation options for getting to work, education, healthcare, and stores.
 Traffic planning has focused mostly on the automobile.
-Policies: - 8.1.
-Build and promote bike and pedestrian transportation infrastructure identified in developed plans that links schools, neighborhoods, activity centers, as well as planned transit services that attract residents and tourists for a healthy alternative mode of transportation.
-Make the community bicycle and pedestrian friendly, and promotes economic development through scenic tourism. - 8.2.
-Newly constructed, reconfigured, or retrofitted roadways shall reflect community standards of aesthetics, environmental stewardship, and urban design; and shall fully accommodate multiple functions, including pedestrians, parking, alternative modes of transportation and vehicular circulation. - 8.3.
-Ensure stakeholders and those affected by local transportation projects are provided early notification, and the public is provided opportunities to become involved with the project goals, timelines, and information throughout the duration of the project.

-- 8.4.
-Encourage awareness through various forms (maps, brochures, etc.) about cycling, walking, sharing the road, and public health and planned transit services, especially to local schools and universities. - 8.5.
-Walking, biking, and accessible public transit shall be considered viable and sustainable forms of transportation supported through appropriate land use and infrastructure decisions.

-2. Lack of efficient, accessible and affordable fixed-route public transit system; "On Demand" transit is costly and unreliable.
+Policies: - 8.1.1.
+Bike and pedestrian transportation infrastructure shall be built and promoted, as identified in developed plans, that links schools, neighborhoods, and activity centers, as well as planned transit services that attract residents and tourists for healthy alternative modes of transportation.
+The community shall continue to be made increasingly bicycle and pedestrian friendly, while promoting economic development through scenic tourism. - 8.1.2.
+Newly constructed, reconfigured, or retrofitted roadways shall reflect NACTO (National Association of City Transportation Officials) standards of aesthetics, environmental stewardship, and urban design; and shall fully accommodate multiple functions, including pedestrians, parking, alternative modes of transportation, and vehicular circulation. - 8.1.3.
+Stakeholders and those affected by local transportation projects shall be provided with early notification, and the public shall be provided with opportunities to become involved in project goals, timelines, and information throughout the duration of each project. - 8.1.4.
+Awareness through various forms (maps, brochures, etc.) about cycling, walking, sharing the road, public health, and planned transit services shall be encouraged, especially to local schools and universities. - 8.1.5.
+Walking, biking, and accessible public transit shall be considered viable and sustainable forms of transportation supported through appropriate land use and infrastructure decisions. - 8.2.
+Lack of efficient, accessible and affordable fixed-route public transit system; "On Demand" transit is costly and unreliable.

-8.6.
-Implement an accessible, coordinated urban public transit system.

-- 3. Pedestrian crossings, particularly around schools, can be dangerous and need to be addressed.
-Some crossing signals do not work (e.g. around Baytree Rd. near the Mall).
-Some intersections, even though they have pedestrian signals, are still so dangerous for pedestrians that they need special signage (e.g. Baytree/Gornto, Ashley/Park/Bemiss).
-Policies: - 8.7.
-Improve safety for walking and cycling within the entire community through infrastructure improvements (bike lanes, traffic calming, etc.), education and enforcement efforts. - 8.8.
-Reduce crashes resulting in injury and loss of life through education programs and improvements at identified intersections. - 4.
+- 8.2.1.
+An accessible, coordinated urban public transit system shall be implemented. - 8.3.
+Pedestrian crossings, particularly around schools, can be dangerous and need to be addressed.
+Some crossing signals do not work.
+Some intersections, even though they have pedestrian signals, are still so dangerous for pedestrians that they need special signage.

+- 8.3.1.
+Safety shall be improved for pedestrians, cyclists, and motorists throughout the entire community through infrastructure improvements (bike lanes, traffic calming, etc.), education, and enforcement efforts. - 8.3.2.
+Efforts shall be made to reduce crashes resulting in injury and loss of life through education programs and improvements at identified intersections. - 8.3.3.
+Speed limits shall be enforced. - 8.3.4.
+Pedestrian-friendly design shall be employed, especially in areas with high pedestrian traffic. - 8.3.5.
+Traffic calming measures shall be employed where appropriate, especially in areas with congestion or high pedestrian traffic.

+8.4.
 More sidewalks are needed.
-Some streets have sidewalks on only one side but need them on both sides (e.g. near Mall and near Blanton Commons).
+Some streets have sidewalks on only one side but need them on both sides.
 Existing sidewalks need to be maintained and extended.
+Policies:

-- 8.9.
-Amend, where applicable, local regulations to include requirements for sidewalks and bike routes to be installed with new land disturbance activities, including subdivisions, new construction or other developments. - 8.10.
-Budget for sidewalk, trail and bike lane maintenance.
-Make sure signage is visible, all bike lanes are clearly marked, and road shoulders are cleared of debris.
+- 8.4.1.
+Local regulations shall be amended, where applicable, to include requirements for sidewalks and bike routes to be installed with new land disturbance activities, including subdivisions, new construction, or other developments. - 8.4.2.
+Budgets shall include sidewalk, trail and bike lane construction and maintenance.
+Signage shall be visible, all bike lanes shall be clearly marked, and road shoulders shall be kept clear of debris.

-5. Lack of education for cyclists and motorists regarding bicycling rules, regulations, and safety.
+8.5.
+Lack of education for cyclists and motorists regarding bicycling rules, regulations, and safety.

-- 8.11.
-Improve safety for walking and cycling within the entire community through infrastructure improvements (bike lanes, traffic calming, etc.), education and enforcement efforts. - 6.
+8.5.1.
+Efforts shall be made to improve safety for walking and cycling within the entire community through infrastructure improvements (bike lanes, traffic calming, etc.), education, and enforcement efforts.

+8.6.
 More bike lanes are needed.
 In many places striped bike lanes are insufficient and only protected bike lanes would be effective.